PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

 2. Variables
 ============

+Continue in your file from the previous exercise or use the solution from the previous exercise as a base for this exercise.
-Now that you created new doors for your player to choose from, let's personalize the game a little bit.
+Now that you created a new door for your player to choose from, let's personalize the game a little bit.
 Write the answer to each exercise under its related inline comment.

-A) Ask the name of the player and store the answer on a variable.
+A) At the beginning of the program, add code to ask the name of the player and store the answer in a variable.
-B) Use the variable in which you stored the players name to print a welcoming.
+B) Right after the line you added in A, use the variable in which you stored the players name to print a welcoming using the name of the user.
-C) Customize the replies to the vampire to show the user name like in the code here.
+C) Customize the replies to the various doors and questions to show the user name.
+For example if the variable `name` holds the name of the user, the code could look like that: (for Python 3.6 or greater)

+.. code-block:: python

+    if vampire == "1":
+            print(f"Congratulations {name}, you found a new friend!")

 D) Time to get creative!
 Ask one more question to the player and use their answer.

-.. code-block:: python

-    print()
-    # Exercise A

-    # Exercise B

-    print("Do you go through door 1 or door 2?")

-    door = input("> ")

-    if door == "1":
-        print("There is a nice vampire asking you if you enjoy life.") print("What do you do?")
-        print("1.
-Smile and nod")
-        print("2.
-Scream and run")

-        vampire = input("> ")

-        if vampire == "1":
-            print(f"Congratulations {name}, you found a new friend!") elif vampire == "2":
-            print(f"Sorry {name}, the vampire is faster.
-You become a dinner.")
-        else:
-            print("You are not so good with numbers, are you?")
+It can be either inside a door, or after the doors a totally separate question in the end of the file.

     # Your code from Task 1 should be here